lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 Once _installation_ and _activation_ are complete, they won't occur again until an updated version of the service worker is downloaded and registered.

+#### Fetch

+**Fetch** events occur any time the browser needs a resource.
+Listening for these and responding in different ways will be what makes our service worker useful.

 ### Service worker's Promise-based API

 The service worker API makes heavy use of `Promises`.
 A `Promise` represents the eventual result of an asynchronous operation, even if the actual value won't be known until the operation completes some time in the future.